Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/knowledge_base.rst

-:og:title: Giskard Hub UI - Business Logic Test Generation :og:description: Generate and manage business logic test cases for your LLM agents.
+:og:title: Giskard Hub UI - Knowledge Base Test Generation :og:description: Generate and manage knowledge base test cases for your LLM agents.
 Test compliance, domain-specific scenarios, and business requirements through comprehensive automated testing.

 ======================================================
-Generate business tests
+Generate knowledge base tests
 ======================================================

-Business testing focuses on ensuring that your LLM agents meet the specific requirements and expectations of your business domain.
-Unlike security testing, which focuses on malicious exploitation, business testing evaluates the agent's ability to provide accurate, reliable, and appropriate responses in normal usage scenarios.
+Knowledge base testing focuses on ensuring that your LLM agents meet the specific requirements and expectations of your business domain.
+It evaluates the agent's ability to provide accurate, reliable, and appropriate responses in normal usage scenarios based on your knowledge base.

-In this section, we will walk you through how to generate business-focused test cases using the Hub interface.
+In this section, we will walk you through how to generate knowledge base-focused test cases using the Hub interface.

 AI systems in business environments must provide accurate, reliable responses that align with your organization's knowledge and policies.
 However, manually creating comprehensive test cases for every possible business scenario is impractical and often leaves critical failure modes undetected.

-Giskard Hub solves this challenge by enabling **business users to directly generate synthetic business tests from knowledge bases without requiring coding skills**.
+Giskard Hub solves this challenge by enabling **business users to directly generate synthetic tests from knowledge bases without requiring coding skills**.

 What are AI business failures?
 ------------------------------